Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Calculation and presentation of decision-invariant bias adjustment thresholds and intervals for Network Meta-Analysis, as described by Phillippo et al. (2018) .
 These describe the smallest changes to the data that would result in a change of decision.

-nmaplateplot — by Zhenxun Wang, a year ago
+nmaplateplot — by Zhenxun Wang, 16 days ago

 The Plate Plot for Network Meta-Analysis Results